aetperf/aetperf.github.io/_posts/2020-02-13-Lunch-break,-plotting-traffic-injuries-with-datashader.md

 coords /= 100000
 ```

-Also, we filter the points with a bounding box around the mainland france:
+Also, we filter the points with a bounding box of mainland france:

 ```python